Defining Disability Insurance: Protecting Your Financial Security

 If you rely on your paycheck to meet your living expenses you should look into carrying your own Disability Insurance (DI).

-Disability Insurance provides replacement income for a defined period of time if you become too sick, or you were injured outside of work and are unable to work for an extended period of time.
+Disability Insurance provides replacement income for a defined period if you become too sick, or you were injured outside of work and are unable to work for an extended period.

 Even if you have group short-term disability or long-term disability through your employer your coverage may not be sufficient to cover your living expenses.

-Nearly one in three Americans will have a need for disability insurance at some point in their careers.
+Nearly one in three Americans will require disability insurance at some point in their careers.
 You are statistically more likely to be underprepared for a disruption in your pay.(1)

 If you are looking for a cost-effective way to purchase affordable disability coverage with a maximum monthly benefit of $4,000 based on your income.